Exabyte-io/documentation/docs/tutorials/dft/addons/structural-relaxation.md

-# Perform Structural Relaxation of a Crystalline Material
+# Perform Structural Relaxation

 This tutorial page explains how to run a [structural relaxation](../../../workflows/addons/structural-relaxation.md) using [density functional theory](../../../models-directory/dft/overview.md).
-Relaxations consist in simultaneously relaxing the inter-atomic forces within a crystal structure, whilst optimizing the overall lattice geometry by minimizing its corresponding potential energy.
+Relaxations consist in simultaneously relaxing the inter-atomic forces within a structure, whilst optimizing the overall lattice geometry by minimizing its corresponding potential energy.

 They can be run either as a stand-alone [workflow](../../../workflows/overview.md), or prepended as a [Workflow Add-on](../../../workflows/addons/overview.md) to another [property calculation](../../../properties/overview.md).

 In the present tutorial, we will study the issue of structural relaxation for the case of crystalline silicon under its equilibrium cubic-diamond crystal structure, by making use of the [VASP](../../../software-directory/modeling/vasp/overview.md) simulation engine.
 We will investigate how to optimize the crystal structure geometry and atomic positions in the context of a [Total Energy](../../../properties-directory/scalar/total-energy.md) computation.
 Relaxation prior to a property calculation is generally-speaking a critical precaution to take in order to ensure an accurate final result in the material property being sought.

+!!!info "Generality of tutorial instructions"
+    Despite making explicit references to [VASP](../../../software-directory/modeling/vasp/overview.md), the instructions presented herein are of general applicability to all [modeling engines](../../../software-directory/overview.md#modeling-applications) supported on our platform.

 ## Create Job